TheLartians/PEGParser/README.md

 Time Complexity
 ---------------
 lars::parser memorizes intermediate steps resulting in linear time complexity (as a function of input string length) for grammars without left-recursion.
-Left-recursive grammars have a squared time complexity in worst case.
+Left-recursive grammars have squared time complexity in worst case.

 License
 -------